Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/ContinuousDataProcessing.md

 ```

 ## Streams ##
+Streams (also known as Table Streams) are Snowflake objects that record DML changes (INSERTS, UPDATES, and DELETES) made to tables, views and secure views.
+They also store metadata about each change.
 A Stream can be created on a table and used for CDC (Change Data Capture) to identify and act on changed records.

+When created, a table stream logically takes an initial snapshot of every row in the source table by initializing a point in time (called an offset) as the current transactional version of the table.
+The stream then records the DML changes after this snapshot was taken.

 * Streams hold no data.
 They can be thought of as timestamped bookmarks for a particular state of a table
-* Streams can be of two types:
+* Streams can be of three types:
   * Standard Stream
     * Captures all changes in the table records
-    * The Streams metadata columns capture:
-      * what the action was - `INSERT`, `UPDATE`, `DELETE`, etc.
-      * whether it was an update
-      * `row_id` impacted by the change
+    * Supported on tables, directory tables, and views
   * Append-Only Stream
+    * Tracks row inserts only
+    * Supported on tables, directory tables, and views
+  * Insert Only
+    * Tracks row inserts only
+    * Supported on EXTERNAL TABLES only
+* Each stream contains the following metadata:
+  * `METADATA$ACTION` - indicates the DML operation (`INSERT`, `DELETE`) recorded.
+Note that updates are recorded as `INSERT`, see `METADATA$ISUPDATE` below.
+  * `METADATA$ISUPDATE` - indicates whether the operation was part of an `UPDATE` statement
+  * `METADATA$ROW_ID` - unique and immutable ID for the row
+* The `SYSTEM$STREAM_HAS_DATA` function indicates whether a stream contains change data capture (CDC) records
+* Streams ensure exactly-once semantics for new or changed data in a table
+  * a stream only contains the **last** DML action on a row.
+A stream will hold only one record per table row, if any, reflecting the current state of the row compared to its initial state when the stream was first created
+  * if the row has not been modified, there will be no Stream record at all
+  * if the row was modified but then it was reverted to its original state when the stream was first created, the Stream record for that row will be removed
+* Multiple streams can be created for the same table and consumed by different tasks